joeyee/VFSVM/README.md

 This is the **python** implementation of the - [Small-floating Target Detection in Sea Clutter by Classifying Visual Feature in Time Doppler Spectra](https://arxiv.org/abs/2009.04185).

-%[Source paper](https://github.com/joeyee/MKCF/blob/master/MKCF_SourcePaper_SingleColumn.pdf) of the preprint version with supplementary %materials could be download at Github.

 ## Requirements
 - python - 3.6.5
 - opencv-python